OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 ###### Timer Checks

-The <code>Debug.threadCpuTimeNanos</code> indicates the amount of time that the current thread has spent executing code.
+The `Debug.threadCpuTimeNanos` indicates the amount of time that the current thread has spent executing code.
 As debugging slows down execution of the process, [the difference in execution time can be used to make an educated guess on whether a debugger is attached](https://slides.night-labs.de/AndroidREnDefenses201305.pdf "Bluebox Security - Android Reverse Engineering & Defenses").

 ```
 static boolean detect_threadCpuTimeNanos(){